Vietnamese carmaker to build electric vehicles in N Carolina

 “VinFast’s transformative project will bring many good jobs to our state, along with a healthier environment as more electric vehicles take to the road to help us reduce greenhouse gas emissions," Gov. Roy Cooper said in a statement.

-The company is building on a nearly 2,000-acre (800-hectare) site that's about a 30-minute drive southwest of Raleigh and is expected to invest $4 billion in the plant.
-The plant is slated to be able to manufacture 150,000 cars per year.
+The company is expected to invest $4 billion in building the plant on a nearly 2,000-acre (800-hectare) site about a 30-minute drive southwest of Raleigh.
+The plant is planned to be able to manufacture 150,000 cars per year.
 The state has agreed to use job development grants to reimburse $316 million over 32 years if it hits job-creation and investment goals.
 The state is also planning to provide as much as $450 million for site preparation, road improvements and other infrastructure work.

 A release from the state Commerce Department said the manufacturer considered sites in 12 states before narrowing its search to North Carolina and a site in Savannah, Georgia.
 The release said the workforce, incentives and site preparation were key factors in its choice.